maxkonrad/intro-to-c/README.md

 * Try to measure code quality using <time.h> function.

 **Important Again**
 Most of the programming is self-learning.
 Do not be stubborn to yourself, use [Google](https://google.com) if you get stuck.

+NOTE: I couldn't find lab-7 (encryption and decryption) and lab-8 (pointers) in my computer.
+I will upload them if I can find.

+NOTE-2: You might need to change the main function's return type to int with respect to your local environment needs. (gcc or clang versions)